LightSys/xtables-addons/README-sting.md

-# TARHASH
+# sting
-TARHASH is a matching module with the specific purpose to deterministically respond to a TCP connection for the purpose of identifying the real IP address(es) of an attacker.
+sting is a matching module with the specific purpose to deterministically respond to a TCP connection for the purpose of identifying the real IP address(es) of an attacker.
 It will filter through incoming packets and allows certain packets to advance down the chain, determined using entropy,